+- Register for Selective Service.
 Male students between the ages of 18 and 25 must be registered with Selective Service to be eligible for financial aid.

-A new law suspends federal student aid eligibility for students convicted under federal or state law for possession of or sale of illegal drugs (not including alcohol or tobacco).
+- Not have a drug conviction.
+Federal regulations prohibit student aid eligibility for students convicted under federal or state law for possession of or sale of illegal drugs (not including alcohol or tobacco).
 If you have been convicted in the past, this does not automatically mean that you are ineligible for federal student aid.
 You will need to complete a Drug Conviction Worksheet to determine your eligibility.

 - Make Satisfactory Academic Progress to remain eligible for any grant, loan, or work assistance.
 Students who fail to maintain satisfactory progress may not receive federal or state aid or institutional scholarships.
 Please see our Financial Aid Policy of Satisfactory Academic Progress for the full policy of maintaining satisfactory academic progress.